HenrikBengtsson/doFuture/README.md

 ## doFuture takes care of exports and packages automatically

-The foreach package has some support for automated handling of globals, but it does not work in all cases.
+The foreach package itself has some support for automated handling of globals but unfortunately it does not work in all cases.
 Specifically, if `foreach()` is called from within a function, you do need to export globals explicitly.
-For example, although globals `a` and `b` are properly exported when we do
+For example, although globals `my` and `sigma` are properly exported when we do
 ```r
 > library("doParallel")
 > registerDoParallel(parallel::makeCluster(2))